Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

 \section{Performance Evaluations}

-We compare our source-free domain adaptation method (Algorithm \ref{alg:adaptation}) with three state-of-the-art domain adaptation alternatives from the literature, OACCA \cite{oacca}, adaptive-C3A \cite{comb-tCCA} and ott-CCA \cite{tt-CCA}.
-The presented comparisons are based on the large scale (EEG experiments with $105$ participants in total) benchmark \cite{benchmark_Dataset} and the BETA \cite{beta} datasets which are publicly available and widely used in the literature.
+We compare our source-free domain adaptation method with three state-of-the-art domain adaptation alternatives from the literature, OACCA \cite{oacca}, adaptive-C3A \cite{comb-tCCA} and ott-CCA \cite{tt-CCA}. {We also compare our method with one of the state-of-the-art domain generalization methods, the ensemble of DNNs \cite{our_ensemble}.} The presented comparisons are based on the large scale (EEG experiments with $105$ participants in total) benchmark \cite{benchmark_Dataset} and the BETA \cite{beta} datasets which are publicly available and widely used in the literature.
 The performance evaluation is conducted in a leave-one-participant-out fashion.
-One participant is reserved and considered as the user (target domain), while the remaining participants' data (source domains) are exploited to obtain the pre-trained DNN $f_\matr{w}$ of \cite{ournetwork}.
+One participant is reserved and considered as the user (target domain), while the remaining participants' data (source domains) are exploited to obtain the pre-trained DNN $f_\matr{w}$.
 We next adapt the DNN to the target domain in an unsupervised manner, using all the unlabeled data of the target domain, and calculate the accuracy and ITR performance with true labels at the end of the adaptation.
 This procedure is repeated for each participant, so we have $35$ and $70$ repetitions for the benchmark and BETA datasets, respectively.
+We evaluate the performance of our adaptation method using three architectures: the main DNN architecture \cite{ournetwork}, SSVEPformer \cite{ssvepformer}, and an alternative DNN architecture \cite{another_network}.
+Unless otherwise specified in the experiment results, we use the main DNN architecture proposed in \cite{ournetwork}, as it achieves the highest accuracy and ITR performance in the user-dependent setting on the benchmark \cite{benchmark_Dataset} and BETA \cite{beta} datasets.
+Detailed descriptions of these three architectures are provided in the Appendix.